-- Scheduling: Upon approval, the sponsor will complete a project readiness form to determine an appropriate start date based on resource availability and other dependencies.
-Scheduling meetings will be held once a month to review status, established priorities, assess resource availability, and schedule new projects.
-When the project is ready to start, the CFO portfolio manager will assign a project manager to confirm the details in the project specification and start planning the project.
+- Scheduling: Upon approval, the sponsor will complete a project readiness form to determine an appropriate start date based on resource availability, Steering Committee priority, and other dependencies.
+Scheduling meetings will be held once a month to review project status, assess resource availability, and schedule new projects.
+Once resources are available and this project can start, the CFO portfolio manager will assign a project manager to confirm the details in the project specification and start planning the project.
 Any significant changes from the original proposal and specification will be reviewed with the Project Intake Committee. - Resource allocation and management: Resource allocation will be defined in the project charter.
 Ongoing resource management will occur through the monthly scheduling meeting discussed above or ad-hoc conversations with the portfolio manager.
-Resource issues that cannot be resolved at this level will be escalated to the Project Intake Committee. - Performance management and reporting: The CFO portfolio of approved projects will be actively managed using existing PMO processes.
+Resource issues that cannot be resolved at this level will be escalated to the Steering Committee. - Active management and reporting: The CFO portfolio of approved projects will be actively managed using established project management processes.
 This will include in-flight prioritization, risk management, performance reporting, and project health reviews.
-Regular status will be produced and delivered once a month.
+Regular status reports will be produced and delivered once a month.
 Post implementation assessments against key metrics will be performed 6 months after project completion.